onap/policy-parent/docs/pap/pap.rst

 This operation allows the audit records of policies to be listed together.
 The result can be filtered based on pdp group name, policy name & version.
-Along with record count, from date & to date as query parameters.
+Along with record count, start time & end time as query parameters.

 Here is a sample response: